 Formulation of chemical and physical properties

 SAR has emerged as a great tool to understand and develop the chemical and physical properties of drugs.
-The structural information accorded by SAR can help in designing an organized approach to create drugs that have desired potency and specificity.
+The structural information accorded by SAR can help in designing an organized approach to creating drugs that have desired potency and specificity.